carboneio/carbone-sdk-go/README.md

 ### 🔖 [API REFERENCE](./API-REFERENCE.md)

 ## TODO
-- [ ] Ajouter la documentation sur le site carbone.io
-- [ ] Ajouter le package à la librairie public go
+- [ ] Verify if the package is available online

 ## Install